Michael A. Taylor Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Braves' 3.81 team ERA ranks eighth across all MLB pitching staffs.

-- Braves pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Braves pitchers combine to rank 15th in baseball in home runs given up (87 total, 1.1 per game).

-- Elder (5-1) gets the starting nod for the Braves in his 16th start of the season.
-He's put together a 2.40 ERA in 90 2/3 innings pitched, with 75 strikeouts.
+- Allard will make his first start of the season for the Braves.

-- His last appearance was on Thursday against the Philadelphia Phillies, when the right-hander went seven scoreless innings while allowing three hits.
+- The 25-year-old lefty last appeared Wednesday, Oct.
+5 against the New York Yankees, when he came on in relief and went four innings.

 © 2023 Data Skrive.
 All rights reserved.